-The Aztec barcode font kit includes the Aztec fonts and both 32 and 64 bit ANSI and Unicode DLLs and 32 and 64 bit Active-X components, and a fully-managed-code .NET component (Framework version 2.0 or later), allowing calls from most programming languages to convert a character string into an Aztec barcode.
+The Aztec barcode font kit includes the Aztec fonts and both 32 and 64 bit ANSI and Unicode DLLs and 32 and 64 bit Active-X components, and a fully-managed-code .NET component, allowing calls from most programming languages to convert a character string into an Aztec barcode.

 Fonts are provided in TrueType, OpenType, and Postcript formats and at several weights.

-The DLL is suitable for calling from Visual Basic 6, VB.NET, C#, Visual C++, Microsoft Office, Delphi, C++ Builder and many other development systems.
+The DLL/OCX is suitable for calling from VB.NET, C#, Visual C++, Microsoft Office, Visual FoxPro, legacy Visual Basic 6 and many other development systems.
 The DLL/OCX provides control over the Security level (Layers), and the encoding Mode (Normal, Compact and Full Range).

 The OCX may be used through its properties, and the Caption property may be bound to a database field.